Who's Behind Listverse?

-Most species of Cobra would not make this list; however the Philippine Cobra is the exception.
-Drop for drop, its venom is the most deadly of all the Cobra species, and they are capable of spitting it up to 3 metres.
+Most species of the Cobra would not make this list; however the Philippine Cobra is the exception.
+Drop for drop, its venom is the most deadly of all the Cobra species, and they are capable of spitting it up to 3 meters.
 The venom is a neurotoxin which affects cardiac and respiratory function, and can cause neurotoxicity, respiratory paralysis and death in thirty minutes.
 The bite causes only minimal tissue damage.
 The neurotoxins interrupt the transmission of nerve signals by binding to the neuro-muscular junctions near the muscles.
-The symptoms might include headache, nausea, vomiting, abdominal pain, diarrhea, dizziness, collapse and convulsions.
+The symptoms might include headache, nausea, vomiting, abdominal pain, diarrhea, dizziness, collapse, and convulsions.

 Found in Australia, the venomous Tiger snake has a very potent neurotoxic venom.
-Death from a bite can occur within 30 minutes, but usually takes 6-24 hours.
-Prior to the development of antivenin, the fatality rate from Tiger snakes was 60-70%.
+Death from a bite can occur within 30 minutes, but usually takes 6 to 24 hours.
+Prior to the development of antivenin, the fatality rate from Tiger snakes was 60 to 70 percent.
 Symptoms can include localized pain in the foot and neck region, tingling, numbness and sweating, followed by a fairly rapid onset of breathing difficulties and paralysis.
 The Tiger snake will generally flee if encountered, but can become aggressive when cornered.
 It strikes with unerring accuracy.